Senior Gear Editor

 Helly Hansen should be on every skier’s radar, as the brand has something for everyone from budget-conscious and beginning skiers to freeriders and mountain professionals that demand the absolute best from their gear.
 The Elevation Infinity 3.0 Jacket falls into the second category, being a burly and technical shell jacket made with the latest technical materials and input from ski patrollers and HH athletes.

 A big highlight of the jacket (and matching bibs) is the Lifa Infinity Pro material, which Helly Hansen describes as a first-to-market material that achieves everlasting water-repellency without the use of a Durable Water Repellent (DWR) coating.
-In most ski jackets, waterproofing is achieved both with a DWR that repels water, helping it bead up and roll off instead of soaking in, and a waterproof/breathable membrane that serves as a last-defense for when that DWR eventually becomes overloaded and water soaks into the face fabric.
+In most ski jackets, waterproofing is achieved both with a DWR that repels water, helping it bead up and roll off instead of soaking in, and a waterproof/breathable membrane that allows water vapor (sweat) to escape, and serves as a second line of defense for when that DWR eventually becomes overloaded and water soaks into the face fabric.

-You can read more about this in our Buyer’s Guide, below, but here, it’s worth noting that traditional DWRs often make use of PFCs/fluorocarbons (so called “forever chemicals”) and need to be re-applied periodically to keep working, so making a jacket without those is a decent win for both consumer and environment.
+You can read more about this in our Buyer’s Guide, below, but here, it’s worth noting that traditional DWRs need to be re-applied periodically to keep working, so making a jacket without those is a decent win for the consumer.
 In testing, we did find the DWR-less construction to be not quite as good as some DWRs we’ve tested for water-repellency, but we had water beading up and rolling off for long enough to be satisfied with its performance.
+The face fabric is another point to highlight here, being exceedingly durable while still fairly mobile (a bit less stiff than the Flylow Quantum Pro, but not that much), though it does weigh a fair bit as a result.

 Sustainable GORE-TEX